xPuls3/Pendorian-Elite-UI/README.md

 If you have any issues using Violentmonkey's 'check for updates' feature and have been using the script since it was on Greasyfork, then uninstall it, and reinstall directly from GitHub.

 ## Contact
 My name is Puls3 in Pendoria, if you have any need to contact me you should do it there.
 If you require an immediate response message me directly on Discord.

-Here's the link to my [Discord](https://discord.gg/sX7nfjt).
+(Puls3#1288)

 ## Issues
 There are currently no known issues in the current release.

 If you find any issues use the 'issues' feature on GitHub and provide as much detail as possible so that it can be fixed swiftly.

+## Credits
+All contributors will be listed here along with their contributions.
+### Puls3
+* Wrote most of the code.
+### SilentXer0
+* Added the Custom Background Image option.
+* Major adjustments to Frameless Mode.

 ## Contributing
 If you are capable, and have a good idea that you would like to implement, feel free to use GitHub to contribute!